topkecleon/telegram-bot-bash/doc/0_install.md

 Now your Bot is ready to start ...

+If you are new to Bot development read [Bots: An introduction for developers](https://core.telegram.org/bots)

 ### Install from Github

 As an alternative to download the zip files, you can clone the github repository to get the latest improvements/fixes.